Dental Implants - Frequently Asked QuestionsWhat you should know when considering dental implants

 A dental crown is expected to last about 10 to 15 years before normal wear can cause the tooth to require replacement.
-With excellent dental hygiene and care, dental implants can last beyond 15 years.
+Dental implants can last beyond 15 years with excellent dental hygiene and care.

 How successful are dental implants?

-The 10-year success rates for most dental implants is between 90% ‐ 95%.
+The 10-year success rate for most dental implants is between 90% ‐ 95%.
 Implant design and placement are important factors in implant success.
-Clinical studies show that a patient’s health condition and bone quality are important determinants of dental implant longevity.
+Clinical studies show that a patient’s health and bone quality are important determinants of dental implant longevity.

 Who is a good candidate for dental implants?

 Most people who can safely undergo a tooth extraction procedure are likely candidates for dental implants.
-Those are heavy smokers, suffer from alcohol abuse, or a chronic disease, may not be candidates for implants.
-A complete a Dental Implant Consultation, physical exam review, and an evaluation of your medical history are required to determine if the procedure is safe for you.
+Heavy smokers who suffer from alcohol abuse or chronic disease may not be candidates for implants.
+A complete Dental Implant examination, physical exam review, and an evaluation of your medical history are required to determine if the procedure is safe for you.

 The Benefits Of Implant Dentistry

 - Full dental function and better dental health.